Team Officials Guide

 - Persons in Authority giving instructions, demonstrating skills, or facilitating drills or lessons to an individual athlete should always be doing so within earshot and eyesight of another Person in Authority

 A Person in Authority who is interacting with athletes should be of the same gender identity as the athletes.
 The following guidelines are strongly recommended:

 - For teams consisting of athletes of just one gender identity, a Person in Authority of the same gender identity should be available to participate or attend every interaction

 - For teams consisting of athletes of more than one gender identity (e.g., co-ed teams), a Person in Authority of each gender identity should be available to participate or attend every interaction

 Prior to the start of every season, all team officials (coaches, assistant coaches, and managers) are responsible for ensuring that Club policies and procedures are followed by their team members.
 We strongly encourage coaches and managers to be familiar with all club policies and procedures which can be found in the Club Policy Guide.

-2. Have a completed Criminal Record Check on file (must be updated every three years)
+2. Provide a Criminal Record Check (must be updated every three years)

 Any questions can be directed to Member Services.